MagdK/portfolio_nextjs/public/works/begame-transaction-history/begame-transaction-history.md

 - Wireframes: I created low-fidelity wireframes to outline key layout changes, ensuring the design prioritized clarity and usability.

-- High-fidelity designs: Once approved, I developed high-fidelity prototypes that visually emphasized transaction status, estimated processing times, and clear labels for each transaction type.
+- High-fidelity designs: Once wireframes got approved, I developed high-fidelity prototypes that visually emphasized transaction status, and clear labels for each transaction type.
+One of the challenges were to set up the card layout per breakpoint.

 ![Breakpoints](/works/begame-transaction-history/Transaction_001.png "Preview of all breakpoints and how cards were set up")